-The National Police Foundation has developed a voluntary and anonymous reporting system (www.LEOnearmiss.org) that enables law enforcement personnel to read about and anonymously share stories of close calls or “near misses,” which provide lessons learned that can protect other officers in similar situations.
-A near miss is defined as an incident that almost resulted in an officer being seriously injured or killed.
-Our mission is to encourage law enforcement personnel to share their near miss experiences so the lessons learned from them can be incorporated systematically into training, policy, and equipment decisions to prevent injuries and fatalities.
+The National Police Foundation developed a voluntary and anonymous reporting system that enables law enforcement personnel to read about and anonymously share stories of close calls or “near misses.”
+A near miss is defined as a situation where a law enforcement officer could have been seriously injured or killed, but harm or death was averted.
+Each near miss incident provides lessons learned to protect other officers who encounter similar situations, but only if the incident was reported and shared.
+Our mission is to enable and encourage law enforcement personnel to share their near miss experiences so the lessons learned from them can be used by other officers and incorporated systematically into agencies’ training, policy, and equipment decisions to prevent injuries and fatalities.

 Senior Project Associate

 law enforcement officer near miss, LEO near miss, near miss, close call, lessons learned, mistakes, officer safety, officer wellness, training, anonymous reporting, equipment, training, patterns, critical incident, failure, crisis, fatality, line of duty